Montezuma's Zoo: A Legendary Treasure of the Aztec Empire

 The Shadow of Tenochtitlan

 The city of Tenochtitlan was founded on June 20, 1325 and now shares its location with the modern capital city of Mexico.
 It was a magnificent example of Aztec architecture.
-For example, inside a walled square of 300 meters (984.3 feet) across, there was the ceremonial center - which held about 45 public buildings, temples, and prostis.
+For example, inside a walled square of 300 meters (984.3 feet) across, there was a ceremonial center which held about 45 public buildings and temples.

 The most famous of these buildings are: The Templo Mayor (which was dedicated to the Aztec patron deity Huitzilopochtli and the Rain God Tlaloc), the temple of Quetzalcoatl, the Sun Temple (dedicated to Tonatiuh), and the Eagle's House (associated with warriors and the ancient power of rulers).
 As for the Palace of Montezuma, it had 100 rooms and each one had its own bath.
 The city has a perfect symmetry, and all constructions had to be approved by a functionary in charge of city planning.